hschne/tints-n-shades/README.md

 ## Credit

 This project was primarily inspired by [maketintsandshades.com](https://maketintsandshades.com/) and [tints.dev](https://www.tints.dev/).
 The starting point code-wise was the [color gem](https://github.com/halostatue/color).
 The RGB to HSL conversion algorithm is based off of [this Stackoverflow answer](https://stackoverflow.com/a/39147465)

+## Contributing

+Thank you for contributing! :heart:

+Please use [GitHub issues](https://github.com/hschne/mr-loga-loga/issues) to submit bugs or feature requests.

+## License

+The gem is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Tints 'N Shades project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/hschne/tints-n-shades/blob/master/CODE_OF_CONDUCT.md).